KayMaks/RepData_PeerAssessment1/PA1_template.md

         summarize(steps = sum(steps))
 ```

-Then, we can make the histogram
+Then, we can make the histogram:

 ``` r
 hist(totalNew$steps)